Unification and Texture Universality: The Essence of Hermiticity: The Model

-It is interesting to note that both quark and neutrino sectors are correlated through common parameters $\Sigma_1$, $\Sigma_2$ and $\Sigma_3$.
-The parameter $\gamma^\nu$ appearing in the neutrino sector dictates the smallness of neutrino masses as compared to quarks.
-We highlight that the proposed model manifests a promising relation: $U_{PMNS} = V_{uL}^{\dagger} U_\nu$.
-The mass matrices obtained from the symmetry framework carrying several parameters involving Yukawa couplings, vevs, and the cut-off scale, resemble the exact form of the proposed texture $M_{d/\nu}$ expressed in terms of $a, b, c, r_1, r_2, r_3, \theta_1, \theta_2 \, \text{and}\, \theta_3$ as presented in Eq.\,(\ref{Texture}).
+The mass matrices obtained from the symmetry framework carrying several parameters involving Yukawa couplings, vevs, and the cut-off scale, resemble the exact form of the Hermitian texture $M_{d/\nu}$ expressed in terms of $a, b, c, r_1, r_2, r_3, \theta_1, \theta_2 \, \text{and}\, \theta_3$ as presented in Eq.\,(\ref{Texture}).
 It is worth mentioning that we maintain the independence of the texture parameters while expressing them in terms of the model parameters.
 The given model contains several scalar fields, which play a important role in maintaining the independence of the texture parameters.

+In the next section, we shall check the consistency of the textures with experimental data.